bad64/pwdmanager-qt/README.md

 - All: Removed Edit menu after getting feedback that no one used it (to be fair, neither did I)
 - All: New Help menu that looks really retro

-**The memory leak appears to be fixed, though that might require more thorough testing**

 # Download links

 **BUILDING FROM SOURCES**